 For the next eighty years, these schools proliferated as vast kid factories, with instruction provided by rigid fundamentalist disciplinarians.
 It has to be said that the emergence of schools was driven more by the anti-child-labour movement than by mainstream recognition of the value of education per se.
 Meanwhile, engineering-led lobbies began to realise that acquisition of writing and arithmetic would make these kids more productive workers in the future.
 The trade unions were another force that promoted education.
-Meanwhile, the aristocracy fought these trends as affronts to their endemic superiority as ruling class.
+Meanwhile, the aristocracy fought these trends as an affront to their endemic superiority as ruling class.
 Other areas of knowledge were added to curriculum over the ensuing century.

 Meanwhile, by the end of the 19th century, housing estates were being created and the modern nuclear family living in a family dwelling, emerged.

 Throughout this era, a new ethic of child-raising and parenting methodology evolved, publicly typified by the axiom spare the rod and spoil the child.
 By the mid-Victorian period (1860ish) this also included children should be seen and not heard.
-By the turn of the century, seriously disturbed medicos (Plunket et al) were urging emotionally-damaging parenting techniques, which were not seriously debunked until the 1960s.
+By the turn of the century, seriously disturbed medicos (Plunket et al) were urging emotionally-damaging parenting techniques which were not seriously debunked until the 1960s.

-Clearly, the parenting revolution of the west was a painful and convoluted experience, and this two century-long era of painful misinformation and maladjustment has yet to conclude with any meaningful level of enlightenment.
-Aborigines therefore, when urged to adopt parenting techniques and practices, should not feel singled-out.
+Clearly, the parenting revolution of the west was a painful and convoluted experience, and this two century-long era of cruel misinformation and maladjustment has yet to conclude with any meaningful level of enlightenment.
+Aborigines therefore, when urged to adopt new parenting techniques and practices, should not feel singled-out.
 We have all been down this road.
 In fact, most parents are going to have to modify their entire lifestyles to meet the clash between technology and corporate marketing, versus child development needs.